mixmaxhq/rollup-plugin-handlebars-plus/README.md

       // Can be a string too.
       helpers: ['/utils/HandlebarsHelpers.js'], // Default: none

+      // Whether to register the defined helpers at template declaration in a way that would allow
+      // the initialization call to be elided if the template is never used.
+Useful in a library
+      // context where the templates might all get tree-shaken away, leaving no need for the
+      // helpers.
+Does nothing if helpers is empty.
+      helpersPureInitialize: true, // Default: false

       // In case you want to compile files with other extensions.
       templateExtension: '.html', // Default: '.hbs'